-The Certificate of Authenticity (COA) plays a larger role then just proving the artwork is authentic.
-The COA documents important facts about the artwork for future owners; helps the artist keep track of finished artwork; and assists representatives in selling your artwork.
+When you sell your artwork, you should provide a Certificate of Authenticity (COA) to the buyer.
+The COA plays a larger role than proving the artwork is authentic.
+It documents important facts about the artwork for future owners, helps the artist keep track of finished artwork, assists representatives in selling your artwork, and help you create a professional image.
+Now, with the free Art & Prosper Canva Template, it takes only a few minutes to create.

 If you provide a COA for your artwork, you can keep a copy of it as part of your archive.
 This can be done in a simple binder where you can take additional handwritten notes at your convenience.
 As your career develops, you will have a written record of the pieces you made, when you made them, and what became of them.
 This can be beneficial both for making artistic decisions about the direction of your work, but also in helping you authenticate your work in the future.